expo/expo/docs/versions/unversioned/react-native/viewpagerandroid.md

 ### `onPageScroll`

-Executed when transitioning between pages (ether because of animation for the requested page change or when user is swiping/dragging between pages) The `event.nativeEvent` object for this callback will carry following data:
+Executed when transitioning between pages (either because of animation for the requested page change or when user is swiping/dragging between pages) The `event.nativeEvent` object for this callback will carry following data:

 * position - index of first page from the left that is currently visible
-* offset - value from range [0,1) describing stage between page transitions.
+* offset - value from range [0, 1] describing stage between page transitions.
 Value x means that (1 - x) fraction of the page at "position" index is visible, and x fraction of the next page is visible.

 | Type     | Required |
 | -------- | -------- |